 It is possible that you could have an attachment disorder if you have the symptoms of one.
 Refer to the question, "What are the symptoms of attachment disorder?" below to see the signs that you might have an attachment disorder as an adult.
 Although they are diagnosed in children, many agree that attachment disorders also affect adults.
 Whether positive or negative, your attachment style and attachment security most certainly affects your relationships.
 It is hard when you realize that you see the symptoms in yourself, so it's important to give yourself compassion and remember that this isn't your fault.
 Additionally, it is something that you can work through.

 If you struggle with attachment, it's beneficial to find a therapist who can help you with attachment and relationships.
 When you find a therapist, they will help you work through any wounding related to attachment so that your romantic relationships and other adult relationships do not suffer.
 Often, when a person is able to identify attachment patterns, it helps them realize their patterns or insecurities and work through them accordingly.
-Attachment is something that can change over time if you put the work in, and you can become more securely attached over time.
+According to handbooks of attachment theory and research materials, high attachment is something that can change over time if you put the work in, and you can become more securely attached over time.